 The only thing you can control is yourself.
 You can't make other private chauffeur services slow down, stop tailgating, or stay out of your blind spot.
 You can't control the weather or traffic conditions.
 And it's not worth worrying about whether or not you're a good driver (especially if the person who believes you're a terrible driver is also driving).

-Instead, focus on what matters: your actions and reactions to these situations.
-To overcome driving anxiety and enjoy life behind the wheel more fully, it's essential for us all to learn how to avoid getting stressed out by things that we have no control over—including other weekly driver service.
+Instead, focus on your actions and reactions to these situations.
+To overcome driving anxiety and enjoy life behind the wheel more fully, it’s essential for us all to learn how to avoid getting stressed out by things that we have no control over—including other weekly driver service.

-Avoidance is a coping mechanism that can help you avoid panic attacks, but in the long run, it won't work.
+Avoidance is a coping mechanism that can help you avoid panic attacks, but in the long run, it won’t work.
 Suppose you feel safe driving only if you avoid an entire category of situations (for example, driving on freeways).
-In that case, you're doing yourself a disservice by not getting over your fear of going.
-You might think it's better to always take public transportation or ride with someone else whenever possible, but this will only reinforce your anxiety about driving and cause more problems down the road.
+In that case, you’re doing yourself a disservice by not getting over your fear of going.
+You might think it’s better always to take public transportation or ride with someone else whenever possible, but this will only reinforce your anxiety about driving and cause more problems down the road.

 But while our brains may tell us that avoiding situations will keep us safe longer than facing them head-on will ever do, there are many ways in which avoidance can backfire: